How to Get Rid of Fruit Flies

 No, those tiny dots flying erratically in your kitchen are not hallucinations, but rather fruit flies.
 They don't bite, but they can carry bacteria from one source to another and they reproduce rapidly.
 One female can lay up to 50 eggs per day, each of which will grow from larvae to adult within a week.
-Stop their spread with these tips.
+Eliminate them once and for all with these tips.

 What are fruit flies and where do fruit flies come from?

 Fruit flies look like tiny reddish-brown flies.
 You’ll probably see them fluttering around your kitchen, possibly near the fruit bowl.
 Although fruit flies can come in from through your open windows, they’re typically brought in from the grocery store on fruit and vegetables.
 They lay their eggs in rotting produce and sugary surfaces, and they enter into fruit in the grocery store through any knicks or cuts on the fruit’s surface.

 To get rid of an infestation, first toss everything that attracts them.

 The first step of getting rid of fruit flies is banishing anything that they could lay their eggs on.
 Toss any ripe of fruit vegetables that are sitting out in your kitchen (after hatching, fruit fly larvae will tunnel their way into the food and begin feeding).
 Store new produce in the refrigerator until you’ve eliminated the infestation.
 Take out the garbage and clean all containers and surfaces — including the bottom of your trash can — of spills and food residue that could be nourishing these pests.
 Don't forget the drain: it's a moist environment that may contain fermenting waste.
 Finally, because fruit flies thrive in warm environments (they’ll usually infest during warmer months of the year), turn up your air conditioning to create unfavorable living conditions.